neo-project/docs/tutorial/en-us/9-smartContract/Smart_Contract_basics.md

 When you develop the smart contract, you have to store your application data on the blockchain.
 When a Smart Contract is created or when a transaction awakens it, the Contract’s code can read and write to its storage space.
 All data stored in the storage of the smart contract are automatically persisted between invocations of the smart contract.
 Full nodes in the blockchain store the state of every smart contract on the chain.

-NEO has provided data access interface based on key-value pairs.
+Neo has provided data access interface based on key-value pairs.
 Data records may be read or deleted from or written to the smart contracts using keys.
 Besides, smart contracts may retrieve and send their storage contexts to other contracts, thereby entrusting other contracts to manage their storage areas.
 In C# development, smart contract can use the `Storage` Class to read/write the persistent storage  The `Storage` class is a static class and does not require a constructor.
 The methods of `Storage` class can be viewed in this [API References](https://docs.neo.org/en-us/sc/reference/fw/dotnet/neo/Storage.html)

 For instance, if you want to store the total supply of your token into storage: